Public confidence

 Lough Neagh Fishery Transparency

-Lough Neagh is a shared natural resource.
-If wild fish are being commercially removed, the public deserves to see the evidence that it is sustainable.
+Lough Neagh is a public-interest natural resource.
+Where wild fish are commercially harvested under licence or permit, the public deserves to see the evidence used to support sustainable management.

 If the data is not public, then the public can have no confidence.